sqids/sqids-elm/README.md

 # Install dependencies
 npm install
 npx elm-tooling install
+# Ensure that no unused code exists or that the documentation comments are correct
+npx elm-review --fix
 # Run tests in watch mode
 npx elm-test-rs --watch
 ```

+Note: Running [elm-review](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) also creates the test file `tests/DocumentationCodeSnippetTest.elm` to check the code snippets in the README.md file and also the documentation comments in source code.

 ### CI